 COURSE DESCRIPTIONS

-African-American Studies Course Description (College of Arts and Sciences)
+African-American Studies Course Description

 AAS 130.
 Introduction to African-American Studies (3) Interdisciplinary exploration of salient issues in the black experience and the role of African-Americans in the development of American culture from 1619 to the present.